 Whoever it was leaped down from the bridge—

-The captain looked to Gilbert for an answer, but Gilbert was flabbergasted.
+The hauptmann looked to Gilbert for an answer, but Gilbert was flabbergasted.

 Not-Werner placed a hand on Gilbert’s head and peered into his face.
 “You’re… My dear Gil, yes?”